sunecz/SSDF2/readme.md

 # Usage
 ## Reading a SSDF Syntax
 When reading a SSDF Syntax there are multiple ways to read the data.
-They can be read from a string, file, or even a stream.
+They can be read from a string, file, stream, or even a resource.
 ```java
 // From a string
 SSDCollection data = SSDF.read(string);